jimenezjose/raptor_vehicle_controller/README.md

 ### Notes:
 * (DKMS) Dynamic Kernel Module Support is a program/framework that enables generating Linux kernel modules whose sources generally reside outside the kernel source tree.
+* Personal Package Archives (PPAs) are software repositories designed for Ubuntu users and are easier to install than other third-party repositories.